billwestfall/mathematica/miscellaneous/deepiq/README.md

 If you cast a token, please run the token modifier file.

 If the modifier file lands on a color protection , please run the protection file.
+If prompted for spooky modifier, run that file.